joshwadd/Advanced_Lane_Detection/README.md

 ## Finding the lines

-Having identified the pixels associated with lane lines in this image
+Having identified all  pixels associated with lane lines in this image and transformed into a overhead perspective,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDM2NzcwMjRdfQ==
+eyJoaXN0b3J5IjpbLTE0NDU5OTUzNzNdfQ==
 -->